 In street jargon, Klonopin is referred to as “KPins,” or simply “tranks.”
 Klonopin is also nicknamed “K,” “Pin,” or “super Valium” when sold on the street.

-The drug has become somewhat popularized not only as a sedative drug, but also for its fast acting euphoric effects, and is considered a high risk for abuse and addiction.
+The drug has become somewhat popularized not only as a sedative drug, but also for its fast-acting euphoric effects, and is considered high risk for abuse and addiction.
 The drug should only be taken for short-term use.

 Many people have become inadvertently addicted to benzodiazepines such as Klonopin, and may even resort to obtaining them off the street in a desperate attempt to prevent drug withdrawals which can be extremely hard to tolerate.

-Common side effects of Klonopin (clonazepam) can include:
+Common side effects of Clonazepam (Klonopin) can include:

 When mixed with other CNS depressants, these effects can become more severe, requiring medical intervention to avoid a potentially life-threatening event.

-Unless directed by a hospital or physician, never abruptly stop benzodiazepines that have been in regular use, but do a gentle taper off the drug under medical supervision.
-Benzodiazepines can cause seizure and even death from suddenly stopping, especially if the person has acclimated to using this medication over a long duration.
+Unless directed by a hospital or physician, never abruptly stop benzodiazepines that have been in regular use, but do a gentle taper from the drug under medical supervision.
+Benzodiazepines can cause seizures and even death from suddenly stopping, especially if the person has acclimated to using this medication over a long duration.

 When the time comes to begin the detox or tapering process, a clinic or setting that can provide close and careful medical monitoring is recommended.